rasishil26/Rock_paper_scissors_project/README.md

 ## 🙋‍♀️ About Me

-I'm Rasi Shil — currently learning Python and building simple projects to strengthen my programming logic.
+I'm Rasi Shil, currently learning Python and building simple projects to strengthen my programming logic.
 This was a fun little game to code and a great learning experience for me.